gotygota/tastebuddy_docs/docs/admin/protocols.md

     </figure>

+[^1]: Note: to show the sample names in the results dashboard, edit the tasting session after all results have been submitted and uncheck the box;
-[^1]: Currently only users with an account can be invited to a tasting session.
+[^2]: Currently only users with an account can be invited to a tasting session.
     Further development of TasteBuddy will open tasting sessions to _Anonymous users_